The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Results Discussion

-Fig. \ref{fig:results_metrics} left shows the nine performance landscapes, with colors representing the performances.
-We observed the following: 1) based on tool motion range, all candidates succeeded in wielding the tool from all FPs.
+Fig. \ref{fig:results_eta} top shows how many of the candidates achieved a tool motion range above a variable threshold from each FP.
+Fig. \ref{fig:results_2d} shows the nine performance landscapes.
+We observed the following: 1) Based on tool motion range, all candidates succeeded in wielding the tool from all FPs.
 This verifies Hypothesis \ref{hpth:tool_hold} in this 2D case.
-2) candidates with similar performances cluster, and the performance landscapes have obvious contours and gradients.
-3) the set of non-Pareto-optimal candidates also cluster.
+2) Candidates with similar performances cluster, and the performance landscapes have obvious contours and gradients.
+3) The set of non-Pareto-optimal candidates also appear to cluster.
 Observations 2) and 3) reflect insights that could be difficult for methods that return a single ``optimal" design to uncover.